Troubleshooting Edge VM Configuration Mismatch Alarm in UI

 Issue/Introduction

-Beginning with NSX-T 3.2.0 version and newer, there is behavior change for Edge Management Plane (MP) intent.
-If the user directly updates some edge node settings in Edge CLI or via vCenter, then these changes are not directly updated on Edge Node's MP intent.
-In such case's, the user will be alerted with Edge node mismatch alarm.
-This alarm tells user that some edge node configuration is has been changed directly on the Edge CLI or in vCenter.
-Edge node "Configuration State" in NSX-T/NSX UI will also be updated with this mismatch.
-There are 4 types of edge node mismatch alarms as mentioned below.
+There is a behavior change for Edge Management Plane (MP) intents.
+If the user updates edge node settings directly in the Edge CLI or via vCenter, those changes are not reflected in the Edge Node's MP intent.
+In such cases, the user will be alerted with an Edge node mismatch alarm.
+This alarm indicates that an edge node configuration has been changed directly in the Edge CLI or in vCenter.
+The "Configuration State" edge node in the NSX-T/NSX UI will also be updated to reflect this mismatch.

 Alarm 1: Edge Node Settings Mismatch

-Alarm will be raised when the Edge node's parameters in Edge Node CLI and Edge Node MP intent are found to be different.
-If any one of below Edge Node Settings field is changed directly through Edge CLI, then this alarm will be raised.
+An alarm will be raised when the Edge Node CLI and Edge Node MP intent parameters are found to differ.
+If any one of the below Edge Node Settings fields is changed directly through Edge CLI, then this alarm will be raised.

 Edge node settings